Kemenor/StardewValleyMods/NPCLocations--SMAPI/1.2.0.0.SMAPI/readme.txt

 %appdata%\StardewValley\Mods\NPCLocations\manifest.json

-REQUIRES SMAPI 0.38+ to be installed!
+REQUIRES SMAPI 0.39 to be installed!
+Version 1.1.0.0.SMAPI is for SMAPI 0.38.
 Version 1.0.0.0.SMAPI is for SMAPI 0.37 https://github.com/ClxS/SMAPI/releases

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------